ketchoop/letsencrypt-to-vault/README.md

 Default value for certbot-flags is: ```--webroot --webroot-path /webroot-dir --agree-tos --renew-by-default```.

+### How it is stored

+Path in Vault consists of: your vault cert path and site name.
+For example, if you have path prefix like secret/my/certs and certs for two sites one.site and another.site it will be secret/my/certs/my.site and /secret/my/certs/another.site.
+This script sends in Vault fullchain and privkey and save them in key and cert fields.

 ### Docker

 This dockerfile contains exposed volume */webroot-dir* for webroot plugin.